 - a.
 The length of visit will vary based on position but will generally be $\frac{1}{2}$ to 1 day. - b.
-To the extent possible, department and area colleagues should have individual interviews with candidates. - c.
+To the extent possible, department and area colleagues should have individual interviews of 20-30 minutes in length with candidates. - c.
 Meetings with students and with outside staff or faculty should not include members of the interviewing department or area.
 Candidates should be provided with the names of the students, faculty, and staff they are seeing.
 In the case of faculty and staff, their department/area and rank or title help candidates know whom they are talking to. - d.
-Meeting groups should be constructed with diverse representation to the extent possible. - e.
+Meeting groups should be constructed to include a range of current staff and faculty. - e.
 Candidates should be offered the opportunity to schedule additional appointments as desired such as with the library, IT, and/or a visit with a realtor or town tour. - f.
 Candidates should be provided breaks during the course of the interview. - g.
-To the extent relevant to the search, search committees should review the College's statement on " "Spouse and Partner Employment." - h.
-With respect to the participation of employees in hiring processes involving their family members, the employee may be involved in the search, but not at the decision-making points, such as selecting candidates to interview and recommending candidates for the position. - 14.
+To the extent relevant to the search, search committees should review the College's statement on "Spouse and Partner Employment." - h.
+When family members apply for positions, the employee may be involved in the search, but not at the decision-making points, such as selecting candidates to interview and recommending candidates for the position. - 14.
 Following campus interviews, the search committee chair gathers commentary from faculty, staff, and students-but not Campus Ambassadors.
 The Campus Ambassadors should have no communication with the search committee.
 After considering outside and inside commentary, the search committee discusses and ranks the candidates. - 15.
 The search committee chair discusses candidate rankings and recommendations with Senior Associate Dean and/or Dean. - 16.
-Dean or Senior Associate Dean determines the outcome of the search and notifies search committee chair.
+Dean or Senior Associate Dean determines the outcome of the search and notifies search committee chair. - 17.
+The job offer made to candidate by the Dean's Office.

-- 17. Offer made to candidate by the Dean's Office. - 18.
-After a candidate has verbally accepted the position, the President sends an appointment letter.
+- 18. After a candidate has verbally accepted the position, the President sends an appointment letter.
 A signed and returned appointment letter from the candidate confirms the appointment. - 19.
 After a signed appointment letter has been returned, search committee chair contacts other interviewed candidates to tell them the outcome of the search.
 Academic Administrative Coordinator sends e-mails to all other applicants notifying them that the position has been filled.
 Communication should be sent via the employment website. - 20.
 All applicant files will be stored electronically and access will be restricted.